Roofing Materials, A Comparison

 A free guide to common roofing materials

-When choosing roofing materials, most homeowners desire a roof that is not too expensive, requires no maintenance and lasts forever.
+When trying to choose the right type of roofing materials, most homeowners desire a roof that is not too expensive, requires no maintenance and lasts forever.
 Should be simple, right?
 Not necessarily.
 With all of the roofing options out there the process can get complicated.

 An average roof is replaced or repaired in as little as 8 to 10 years.
 Choosing the correct roofing material for your home from the start is critical in order to minimize the long-term costs, as well as the environmental damage caused by having made the wrong choice and needing to re-roof over again in just a few years.

 Now that you know you need a new roof, it is the perfect time to make some changes that could benefit you in the long run.
 Choosing the correct material to roof your home can lower your energy costs, while increasing your homes curb appeal.

 Also don’t forget that your roof is your first line of defense against the weather.
 So, choose ahead of time a roof that is durable and won’t fail in extreme weather conditions, just when you need it most.

 Following below are the benefits and drawbacks of some common roofing materials.
 Composition Shingles, Clay Tile and Slate, Wood Shingle and Shakes and Metal.between types of